S-CAR hosts 6th annual National Community College Peacebuilding Seminar

 3434 Washington Blvd, Arlington, VA 22201

 The seminar will take place from November 1-4, 2018.
-An agenda will be posted on this site by early August.
+The agenda can be viewed here.

 October 26, 2018.
 All fees must be received by then.